-The most obviously noticeable part of the door handle is the knob or level that actually allows for the door to open.
+The most obviously noticeable part of the door handle is the knob or lever that actually allows the door to open.
 Knobs are generally round, although they may come in other shapes, and they open the door by turning, whereas levers (also called lever handles) open the door by pushing down.
-While it's pretty hard to install a door knob in the wrong direction, it's important to pay attention to the direction of a lever when installing one.
+While it's pretty hard to install a door handle in the wrong direction, it's important to pay attention to the direction of a lever when installing one.

 The Latch Mechanism

 Perhaps the most important of all door handle parts is the latch mechanism.
 This is the spring-loaded piece that protrudes past the door, keeping the door closed.
 While most latch mechanisms use a retracting tubular latch mechanism that goes in when the handle is turned, some doors, like closets, use a ball latch.
 A ball latch doesn't retract when the handle is turned but instead is simply pushed open or closed in order to catch it on the specially indented strike plate.